Meet Elliot

 Integral to my approach is a commitment to celebrating and affirming each client's unique identity, experiences, and aspirations.
 Whether working with clients who are queer, trans, neurodivergent, disabled, or hold other marginalized identities, the coaching space is intentionally inclusive, validating, and free from judgment.
 Clients are supported in exploring their authentic selves, cultivating self-compassion, and stepping into their power without fear of erasure or invalidation.

-• I was drawn to this work because I wanted to contribute to creating a supportive space where clients with socially marginalized/oppressed identities can feel safe, heard, and validated.
+I was drawn to this work because I wanted to contribute to creating a supportive space where clients with socially marginalized/oppressed identities can feel safe, heard, and validated.
 My intention is to be someone you don't have to over-explain or defend your lived experiences and values to, and instead can focus on your growth and healing.
 I’ve had my own difficult experiences in therapy and this motivated me to enter the field to do things differently.

-In addition to traditional higher education, I have and continue to pursue personal education that contributes to my knowledge base in areas of focus and interest mentioned above.
+In addition to traditional higher education, I have and continue to pursue personal education that contributes to my knowledge base in areas of focus and interest mentioned throughout.
 I participate in trainings, read, and am in peer consultation groups to continuously expand my knowledge base and exposure to different perspectives.

-• Sessions cost $150 per 50 minutes.
+Sessions cost $150 per 50 minutes.
 Sliding scale is available and ranges from $90-$120 per session.

-• I am a white, queer, nonbinary/trans, neurodivergent, chronically ill/dynamically disabled individual from a mixed SES background living in a small body.
+I am a white, queer, nonbinary/trans, neurodivergent, chronically ill/dynamically disabled individual from a mixed SES background living in a small body.

 In my role as a coach, I recognize the profound impact of identity and lived experiences on the coaching relationship.
 As a white individual, my own experiences of navigating the world are shaped by the privileges and responsibilities associated with this racial identity.
 My journey as a queer, nonbinary/trans person further informs my understanding of the complexities of identity development, self-acceptance, and the challenges that arise from navigating diverse social landscapes.